ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data_Preparation/README.md

    Method:

-      1. Filter the reviews to keep only those associated with the jewelry products identified in the previous step.
+      1. Filtered the reviews to keep only those associated with the jewelry products identified in the previous step.

-      2. The final dataset is stored in a parquet format and partitioned by year.
+      2. The final dataset was stored in a parquet format and partitioned by year.
 Each year directory contains several reviews-XXXX.parquet files with the processed review data.

        Path to each file: /.../year=YYYY/reviews-[0000..N].parquet (Ex: reviews-0000.parquet, reviews-0001.parquet, etc)